jasonyz500/progress-client/README.md

-add validation to dateStr or weekStr URLs make text box expand as you type when there are too many tags, the daily calendar view doesn't expand properly
+add validation to dateStr or weekStr URLs make text box expand as you type when there are too many tags, the daily calendar view doesn't expand properly consider passing around moment objects instead of strings for dates